sov3333/mern-vite-starter/README.md

 4. In the package.json file:
 - Add to scripts: `"start": "nodemon index"`.
 - Add below description: `"type": "module",` so that we can use ES6 import/exports instead of require statements.
-5. Install dependencies: `npm i cors dotenv express mongoose nodemon`
+5. Install dependencies: `npm i cors dotenv express mongoose nodemon method-override`

 ### Install and Run